Space program of Turkey: Satellites

 The state owned satellite communications company Türksat began launching a series of Türksat satellites in 1994.
 The TÜBİTAK Space Technologies Research Institute is responsible for research and development relating to space technology.
 It has developed multiple Earth observation satellites, including BILSAT-1 in 2003 and RASAT in 2011.
 Turkey has also developed the Göktürk series of satellites for military use.
 Other satellite-related projects being developed by the space program of Turkey include the Regional Positioning and Timing System and the Space Launch System.

+Spaceport

+A spaceport is being built in Somalia.